Although Disk Utility is the default disk manager app built into macOS, it has limited functions when it comes to advanced partitioning.

 The app is not free and requires $39.95 to buy.

-The program seems like a paid software, but the developer actually shares a license on its official page (scroll down to the bottom).
+At first glance, the app seems like paid software, but the developer actually shares a license on its official page (scroll down to the bottom).

 When you run the app, it’ll ask you to input a license first.
 Just download the license from its homepage and drag it to the window for activation.